Follow us on Facebook and subscribe to InstantHPS on YouTube or Vimeo [click icons above, right]

 At least four persons must be on the Committee, the majority of whom, including the Director, must be full or adjunct members of the Graduate Faculty and members of the Department.
 The Committee must contain at least two Primary members of HPS.
 In cases where it is advisable for a student to have co-directors, at least one of them should be a Primary member of HPS.

 2. Prospectus: After the Dissertation Committee has been approved by the Chair, the student should prepare a written description of the dissertation project.
 This prospectus should include a bibliography of works to be consulted in working on the dissertation.
 The prospectus should be detailed enough to enable the Committee to decide the merits of undertaking the project.
 When the Dissertation Director agrees that the prospectus is ready to be distributed to members of the Committee, the prospectus is sent to the members of the Committee.
 Committee members have two weeks to decide whether the prospectus is ready to be defended.
 If after two weeks of receipt no member has objected to scheduling the prospectus exam, then the defense will be scheduled.
 Committee members' agreement to have the prospectus defended does not guarantee that it will be accepted.
 At this meeting, the student defends the prospectus to the Committee.
 The Committee can either accept the prospectus unconditionally, ask for changes, or reject the prospectus.
 In any case the Director will convey to the student the reasons for the Committee's decision.
-Unless there are extenuating circumstances, students must pass the prospectus exam no later than the Spring of the third year in order to remain eligible for financial aid.
-If they have not defended their prospectus, graduate students are expected to submit a report describing the progress they have made proposing a timeline for completion and defense of their prospectus at the end of the semester following the semester in which they have completed the comprehensive requirements (e.g., at the end of Spring if the requirements were completed in the Fall).
+Unless there are extenuating circumstances, students must pass the prospectus exam no later than the Spring of their third year in order to remain eligible for financial aid.
+If they have not defended their prospectus by this tine, graduate students are expected to submit a report describing the progress they have made.
+The report should be submitted at the end of the semester following the semester in which they have completed the comprehensive requirements (e.g., at the end of Spring if the requirements were completed in the Fall).
+The report should propose a timeline for the PROMPT completion and defense of their prospectus, preferably withing the coming fall or spring term, whichever is sooner.

 3. Admission to Ph.D.
 Candidacy: After a student's prospectus has been accepted, the student is eligible for admission to candidacy for the Ph.D. degree.
 The appropriate University form can be obtained from the department administrator and must be filed by the student and the Director with the Chair of the Department and the Dean of Graduate Studies.
 The Dean will notify the student in writing of the approval of admission to candidacy and of the composition of the Dissertation Committee.
 A student must be admitted to candidacy at least eight months before the Final Oral Examination.
 Once the student is admitted to candidacy, the Dissertation Director becomes the candidate's advisor.
 After admission to candidacy, any change in the composition of the Dissertation Committee requires approval of the Dean of Graduate Studies.